Dirkhart1/Emergency-Everyday--Password-Generating-Encoder-App-/README.md

 So I hope you'll find use for this program!
 Happy Password-Creating !

 # How to run the program
-So the easiest and quickest way to run the program is to right click on the folder the code is in and select "Open in Terminal".
+The easiest and quickest way to run the program is the right click the "main.pyw" file and select "Open With" and look for python.
-Then type "py main.py" and the program will run.

-However there is a chance the option might not show up.
-So instead:
-- Right click the folder the code is inside of
-- click "Copy as Path"
-- Open Terminal
-- type "cd" and then paste (CTRL + V), then remove the quotes (" ")
-- After that press Enter, you'll move in the file the code is in
-- Type "py main.py"

-And it should work
+It will run the program from there.

+To promote convenience you can create a shortcut and place it on your desktop to easily access it at any time.

 # Hopes for the Future
-I plan to remake this program using a more updated and modern technology, as Tkinter is pretty dated, but this a good start.
+I plan to remake this program using a more updated and modern technology, as Tkinter is pretty dated, but the program as it is does the job exactly as needed.

-While creating this I also had the idea of making a plugin for browsers that does the same thing, that way it will be far more convenient than going to your terminal and running the program from there.
+While creating this I also had the idea of making a plugin for browsers that does the same thing.
+The idea being, either a widget that does the same thing, or have it where your password is being encoded in real time.

 # Technology Used
 I wanted to make this program as efficient as possible so I only used: